Introduction –

 As we approached, I noticed that at FL130, we would be under the Anvil and extremely near to the weather; interestingly, we were handled to Lille Approach, who changed our squawk and then swiftly returned to Paris as we changed our heading to remain in French airspace by 366 meters.
 Surprisingly, the flying conditions were pretty calm as we went under the Anvil of a CB concentrated on the Le Touquet area.
 This was a heart-racing moment, not because of the weather, but because we were on the verge of becoming stuck or having to push through the weather.

-Things calmed down briefly, but ahead in the distance was the tops of more cells, so we decided to climb to FL150 to try to get over the storm.
+Things calmed down briefly, but ahead in the distance were the tops of more cells, so we decided to climb to FL150 to try to get over the storm.
 These were entirely related to the occlusion and trough to our west, which moved eastward towards us.
 We were caught between this and a cold front that had caused massive thunderstorms across mainland Spain and Southern France overnight.

 I could have climbed to FL160, but I didn’t see the point; I could see the ground through the thin layer of weather, and it was intermittently clearing every now and then, indicating that these were the very tops of the approaching wall of CBs to our west, and the ride was relatively smooth.